muxcmux/besedka/README.md

     $ besedka sites remove blog.mysite.com

+This will only remove the site config.
+Comments will remain intact

 ### Adding moderators

 A moderator can either be set with a signed user object, or one can be added from the CLI: